jhuntwork/merelinux/README.md

 Mere Linux.

 - `mere/base`: Essentially just `busybox` and `pacman`.
 Use it to get going and install any other available packages.
-Just 4.35 MB!
 - `mere/dev`: Quite a bit larger, but that's because it includes the `llvm` toolchain and other dependencies required to begin building packages for Mere.
-In fact, it's the container used in the official Mere build automation.

 ## Support